-In November 2021, the world will be witnessing the 26th COP-gathering, in Glasgow this time.
-Will the world’s leaders be able to accelerate their efforts, we so urgently need in order to achieve the climate targets we agreed upon in Paris, back in 2015?
+In November 2021, the spotlight will be on Glasgow for the 26th UN Climate Change Conference (COP26).
+Will the world’s leaders be able to accelerate their efforts we so urgently need to achieve the climate targets agreed upon in Paris in 2015?

 Times are shown in Central European Summer Time (CEST)

-- Andrew Norton, Sequestration and carbon capture and storage in bio-based materials.
+- Dr. Andrew Norton, Director, Renuables – Sequestration and carbon capture and storage in bio-based materials.
 How does it work and how do we calculate it?
 What databases are available?

 - Elodie Macé, Environmental Design Engineer, ARTELIA Sustainable Buildings – Dynamic LCA: How France addresses both operational and embodied carbon and emissions with the environmental regulations “RE2020” for buildings by introducing time into LCA.

 - Simone Skalicki, Kommunalkredit Public Consulting GmbH, Climate & Environment – New buildings in timber construction.
 A grant from the Austrian Forest Fund.

 - Matti Kuittinen, Senior Specialist, Ministry of the Environment, Finland and Professor of resource-efficient construction, Aalto University – Policy in Finland/ carbon footprint and carbon handprint/possible policy levers

 - Dorette Corbey and Roel Bol, Federatie Bio-economie Nederland – Supporting Bio-Based Materials with Policy